jenkinsci/kubernetes-plugin/README.md

 * A Jenkins instance installed
 * The Jenkins Kubernetes plugin installed

-It should be noted that the main reason to use the global pod template definition is to migrate a huge corpus of existing projects (incl. freestyle) to run on Kubernetes without changing job definitions.
-New users setting up new Kubernetes builds should use the `podTemplate` step as shown in the example snippets [here](https://github.com/jenkinsci/kubernetes-plugin/pull/707)

 ## Configuration

 Fill in the Kubernetes plugin configuration.
 In order to do that, you will open the Jenkins UI and navigate to